What Does it Take to Be an Industrial Engineering Technologist?

-Industrial Engineering Technologist Definition Assist industrial engineers in such activities as quality control, inventory control, or material flow methods.
+Industrial Engineering Technologist Job Description Assist industrial engineers in such activities as quality control, inventory control, or material flow methods.
 May conduct statistical studies or analyze production costs.

 - Supervise production workers.